 How is reference-based pricing different from traditional health care pricing?

-A carrier administers an employer’s health care claims for a fixed monthly fee in a traditional, fully-funded plan.
-The carrier’s claims rates — the amount the insurance carrier will pay the health care provider for each medical service delivered — are privately negotiated between the carrier and the health care providers.
+In a traditional, fully-funded plan, the insurer administers an employer’s healthcare claims for a fixed monthly fee.
+The carrier’s claims rates — the amount the insurance carrier will pay the healthcare provider for each medical service delivered — are privately negotiated between the carrier and the healthcare providers.
 The carrier’s estimate for those claims prices is just one element of the monthly fee.
-Other factors in the monthly fee include administrative expenses for managing claims or markups and premiums added onto claims prices.
+Other factors in the monthly fee include administrative expenses for managing claims or markups and premiums added on to claims prices.

 Isolating the true cost of claims can be difficult at best on a fully-funded plan.
-Carriers are under no obligation to share the reasons behind their pricing, and member companies rarely ask.
+Carriers are under no obligation to share the reasons behind their pricing, and their customers rarely ask.

-Even though health care costs are one of the biggest business expenses and costs continue to rise, there is little-to-no pricing transparency.
-This makes budgeting for health care costs from year to year challenging for companies.
+Even though healthcare costs are one of the biggest business expenses and they continue to rise, there is little-to-no pricing transparency.
+This makes budgeting for healthcare costs from year to year challenging for companies.

-On the other hand, reference-based pricing in health care sets claims costs based on established benchmarks such as Medicare prices.
-RBP is a more frequently seen model in self-funded plans, where employers pay for their own claims instead of paying a carrier a fixed fee for handling their claims.
+On the other hand, reference-based pricing sets claims costs based on established benchmarks such as Medicare prices.
+RBP is a model more frequently seen in self-funded plans, where employers pay for their own claims instead of paying an insurer a fixed fee for handling their claims.
 In the self-funded model, the employer has a huge incentive to keep provider payments under control.